CODE "MEMORY22" - 15% OFF ALL ORDERS

 Water thoroughly only when the soil is dry to the touch (about every 2 weeks).
 Never let your succulents sit in water and do NOT water on the leaves.
 Don't forget to learn how to water your succulents the right way.

 You can water more often if you live in areas with hot weather because your soil will dry out faster.
 Reduce watering in winter because the succulent can lose its roots if the soil stays cold and wet for an extended amount of time.

-Cotyledon propagates via cuttings or leaves.
-Cuttings can be rooted wherever you’d like them to grow, and leaves can be propagated in sand and later transplanted.
+The best way to propagate your Cotyledon is by cuttings or leaves.
+Cuttings can be rooted wherever you’d like them to grow, and leaves can be propagated in the soil and later transplanted.